kshitijsoni/kshitijsoni/README.md

 - 👨🏼‍💻 Programming is love
 - 🔭 I am working on Digital Microscope
 - 👯 I am looking to collaborate on my start up projects
-- 📫 Reach me at: kshitijsoni@iipe.ac.in
+- 📫 Reach me at: info@kshitijsoni.mba
 - 🥳 I am an admin of a memepage

 <br/>